longmeow/TRAINING-TASK-01/README.md

 **SOS:** Guildlines for absolute newbie

-You'll need to set your Raspberry Pi as a DHCP sever, also known as Router 🙈
+You'll need to set your Raspberry Pi as a DHCP sever, also known as Router.

 **Step 1:** Install Raspbian OS on your 200$ brandnew limited Raspberry Pi came with black case and type-C charger, give [it](https://www.raspberrypi.com/documentation/computers/getting-started.html) a try.